UST-QuAntiL/quantil-docs/docs/user-guide/qc-atlas/algorithm.md

 ![alt text](../images/algorithm/Link_Pattern_-_Step_4.PNG "Move to second step")

 In the second step, the user has to pick a pattern he wants to reference by clicking on it.
 Like in the first step, he can use the input field to filter the patterns by their names and he also can use the scrollbar to scroll through all patterns.

+!!! info
+    By clicking on the small button at the bottom of a specific pattern, a new browser window will open and the selected pattern with its properties is presented in the Pattern Atlas.

 ![alt text](../images/algorithm/Link_Pattern_-_Step_5.PNG "Select Pattern")